Western Digital offers ¥2 trillion for Toshiba's chip unit | The Japan Times

 Western Digital has offered ¥2 trillion ($17.8 billion) to buy Toshiba’s chip unit put up for sale by the embattled Japanese conglomerate, sources said Wednesday.

-Western Digital Chief Executive Officer Steve Milligan and Toshiba President Satoshi Tsunakawa will hold talks Wednesday over the potential acquisition.
-Toshiba has shown reluctance to accept the plan, the sources said.
+Western Digital Chief Executive Officer Steve Milligan and Toshiba President Satoshi Tsunakawa held talks Wednesday over the potential acquisition.
+Toshiba is believed to have expressed reluctance to accept the plan.

 According to the sources, Western Digital is planning to put up ¥1.5 trillion through convertible preferred shares, while asking the state-backed turnaround fund Innovation Network Corp. of Japan and the state-owned Development Bank of Japan to provide close to ¥500 billion for common equities.